-1 Story Telling River

-The story telling river will connect the location of the Laverton Swim and Fitness Centre to the new water play workshop by winding its way past the play space and social picnic areas.
+1 Story Telling River The story telling river will connect the location of the Laverton Swim and Fitness Centre to the new water play workshop by winding its way past the play space and social picnic areas.
 The river will include interpretive signage that celebrates the aboriginal cultural connection to land and country.
+Indicative Cost: \$500,000

 2 Water Play Workshop

 The water play workshop will connect with the story telling river and include water-based play features and sprays, shade sail, a small hut for imaginative play and stepping log course and platform benches that connect with the urban forest area.

+Indicative Cost: \$800,000

 3 Viewing and Climbing Tower

 A tall tower structure that becomes the focal point of the park.
 The tower would feature a viewing platform at 3m high overlooking the play space and proposed water play workshop; and the ground level section below the viewing platform would incorporate climbing opportunities.

+Indicative Cost: \$200,000
-5 Bridge Improvements

-A new bridge crossing at Thomas Street that connects the park to the residents south of the creek (existing rock crossing to be retained).

-5A The bridge at Williams Road will be decommissioned (investigate the installation of rock crossing with relevant authorities).
+5 Bridge Improvements A new bridge crossing at Thomas Street that connects the park to the residents south of the creek.
+5A The bridge at Williams Road will be decommissioned.

+Indicative Cost: \$500,000

+4 Bush Trail

 A gravel bush trail within an urban forest area.
 The bush trail will encourage people to immerse within nature and connect with the creek and open space areas.

-6 Socialising Hubs

-Provide social hub areas around the park away from the main hub of activity with seating under established shade trees, shrub planting, stepping logs / log seats and interpretive signage.
+6 Socialising Hubs Provide social hub areas around the park away from the main hub of activity with seating under established shade trees, shrub planting, stepping logs / log seats and interpretive signage.